The dga of planar loops when $2n=4$: Proof of and

 \begin{proof}[Proof of \cref{thm: main}] The map $\varphi$ respects the involutions by construction, so by \cref{prop: model comparison}, we may equivalently show that $\varphi \circ \psi \colon (T_{R}[x_1,x_3],d) \to \CPL(4;R,a)$ is a weak equivalence.
 As before \cref{lemma: reduction techniques} allows us to reduce to the case $(\mathbb{Z},0)$.

 In \cref{section: spectral sequence}, we filtered the complex $\CPL(4;\mathbb{Z},0)$ by number of \emph{non-dividers} $\myDA'(x)$ (\cref{def: filtration}) and studied the resulting spectral sequence.
 We will first get a compatible filtration on $(T_{R}[x_1,x_3],d)$.
-Recall that the number of non-dividers $\myDA'(x)$ of a graffito $x$ is defined to be $\myDA'(x)=\deg(x)-1-\myDA(x)$, where $\myDA(x)$ is the number of dividers, and that the filtration by non-dividers is multiplicative \cref{cor:NonDividersOfProduct}.
-Consulting the definitions of the maps, we see that $\varphi \circ \psi$ sends $x_1$ (of degree 1) to a graffito with no dividers, and sends $x_3$ (of degree 3) to a sum of graffiti having either 0 or 1 divider.
-Letting $x_1$ have filtration 0, letting $x_3$ have filtration 2, and letting the filtration of a monomial be the sum of the filtrations of its letters, defines a filtration on $(T_{R}[x_1,x_3],d)$, and $\varphi \circ \psi$ carries this filtration to the non-dividers filtration.
+Recall that the number of non-dividers $\myDA'(x)$ of a graffito $x$ is defined to be $\myDA'(x)=\deg(x)-1-\myDA(x)$, where $\myDA(x)$ is the number of dividers, and that the filtration by non-dividers is multiplicative by \cref{cor:NonDividersOfProduct}.
+Consulting the definitions of the maps, we see that $\varphi \circ \psi$ sends $x_1$ (of degree 1) to a graffito with no dividers, and sends $x_3$ (of degree 3) to a sum of graffiti having at most one divider.
+Letting $x_1$ have filtration degree 0, letting $x_3$ have filtration degree 2, and letting the filtration degree of a monomial be the sum of the filtration degrees of its letters, defines a filtration on $(T_{R}[x_1,x_3],d)$, and $\varphi \circ \psi$ carries this filtration to the non-dividers filtration.

-This map of filtered dgas gives a map between the associated spectral sequences.
-Each spectral sequences converges to $E^{\infty}$-page the associated graded of the homology, and it suffices to show that $\varphi \circ \psi$ induces an isomorphism on this associated graded.
+This map of filtered dgas induces a map between the associated spectral sequences.
+Each of the spectral sequences converges to $E^{\infty}$-page the associated graded of its homology, and it suffices to show that $\varphi \circ \psi$ induces an isomorphism on this associated graded.
 We will argue the stronger claim that it is actually an isomorphism on $E^2$-pages.

 To do this, use \cref{cor: E2 as tensor} to see that the target $E^2$-page is the free nonunital associative algebra on $\varphi(x)$ and $\varphi(y)$.
 The differential on $(T_{R}[x_1,x_3],d)$ decreases filtration, so is zero on each filtration quotient, and $E^1 = E^0$.
 Since it further decreases filtration by at least two, the $d^1$-differential is also zero, and $E^2=E^0=T_{R}[x_1,x_3]$.
 By definition, $\varphi(x) = \varphi \circ \psi(x_1)$, and $\varphi(y) \equiv \varphi \circ \psi(x_3)$ modulo $\varphi(2xr)$, which is of lower filtration.
 The result follows. \end{proof}